ENDORFY Fortis 5 Dual Fan CPU Cooler Review UK (2026) - Tested

 Here's the value proposition in practical terms.
 If you're building a gaming PC with a Ryzen 5 7600X or Intel Core i5-13400, you need a cooler that can handle 120-150W sustained loads without sounding like a jet engine.
 The stock coolers (if included) are inadequate.
 Budget tower coolers around £25-30 are marginal improvements.
 This is the price point where you start getting genuinely good cooling.

-At £75.03, the Fortis 5 delivers cooling performance that keeps your CPU running at optimal temperatures and boost clocks.
+At this price, the Fortis 5 delivers cooling performance that keeps your CPU running at optimal temperatures and boost clocks.
 That translates to better gaming performance and longer component life.
-The 6-year warranty means you can realistically use this cooler through multiple system upgrades—it’ll outlast your motherboard and CPU.
+The 6-year warranty means you can realistically use this cooler through multiple system upgrades, it'll outlast your motherboard and CPU.

 - Excellent cooling performance for the price, handles mid-range CPUs comfortably